w0lfram1te/composes/README.md

 # NOTE: does not work with current implementation. dependent on compose execution location.
 docker compose -f {folder}/compose.yaml -f {folder}/compose.yaml up
 ```

+Requires docker-compose 2.30.0 and up to support the `post_start` field.